LanaCreegan/airport-quiz/README.md

 - [Coolors](https://coolors.co/) was used to choose the colours for the quiz
 - [ColorHexa](https://www.colorhexa.com/eff7f6) was used for colour conversion

+## User Stories
+As a user, I want to test my knowledge of airport codes:
+- The home page has an eye catching airplane and blue and white colours in the background.
+The title of the quiz "Airport Quiz" is displayed at the top of the page.
+The user will then be drawn to the play button which stands in the dark coloured box it's situated in

+As a user, I want to know how to play the game:
+- This can be done by the How the play button.
+The button then brings up a modal with instructions on how to play the game

 ## Testing